 The island isn’t huge—it’s only about 15 miles from the causeway to the southernmost tip at Bass Harbor Head—yet you can do an awful lot of adventuring in such a compact space and see many different kinds of towns and landscapes.
 The best plan is to take it slowly, exploring if possible by foot, bicycle, canoe, and/or kayak, giving yourself a week to do it.
 You’ll be glad you did.

 See It, Say It

-There is some debate about how to correctly pronounce the island to which I’m referring throughout this chapter.
+There is some debate about how to correctly pronounce the island to which we're referring.
 The name is of French origin; technically, it should be Mount days-airt, but nobody says it that way anymore.
 Most locals say “Mount Des-sert,” like what you have after dinner, which is pretty close to the French way of saying things.
 (Notice the accent on the last syllable.)
 However, plenty of tourists, transplants, and locals also say Dez-ert (like the Sahara), and that’s not wrong.
 After all, that’s how it’s spelled.
-As for me, I go with Des-sert.

 You’ll find that many around MDI leave the finer distinctions to the geologists (and the Scandinavians, who take this stuff quite seriously) and simply refer to Somes Sound as a fjord.
 Whatever vowel you prefer, it’s no less dramatic to gaze upon.